da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

     localNode.dipAreaRootPath=[somewhere]/storage/pip
     localNode.gridCacheAreaRootPath=[somewhere]/storage/aip

+(Please check if the paths correspond to the created paths on your system before)

 If your python installation is not globally visible, for example if your package system does not provide the newest version, set the path accordingly at